November 28, 2006

 The Alchemy of Meat

-"I want a hamburger.
+by peterb"I want a hamburger.
 A really good hamburger."
 This is me, talking to psu.
 "Go to Tessaro's.
 They have the best burgers in town."
 That's psu, talking to me.
 But Tessaro's doesn't have the best burgers in town.
 In the abstract, yes, a Tessaro's burger is almost the platonic ideal of a great hamburger.
 The meat is cooked perfectly, over a wood fire.
 It's big and juicy.
 It's perfect.
 Except...
 Except they don't have french fries.
-Therefore, their perfect burger sucks.
+Therefore, their perfect burger sucks. $MTEntryExcerpt$>

 Continue reading "The Alchemy of Meat"